0xf61/mywiki/content/web-security/code-injection.md

     user_input = request.args.get('data')
     template = f"Hello {user_input}!"
     return render_template_string(template)
 ```

-If the program doesn't check what someone types, they could type something like:
+If the application doesn't validate user input, an attacker could provide input that includes template expressions, such as:

-`/?data={{7*7}}` or `{% if ''.__class__.__mro__[1].__subclasses__()%}...`
+`/?data={{7*7}}` or `/?data={{\'\'.__class__.__mro__[1].__subclasses__()%}...`

-This could make the computer run any code through Python.
+This could cause the Jinja2 template engine to execute arbitrary Python code on the server.

-Here's how to stop this:
+Here's how to prevent Code Injection:

-1. **Don't Use Bad Code Helpers**
-- Don't use things like `eval()` or `exec()` that run code from what someone types.
+1.  **Avoid Evaluating User-Supplied Code**
+    - Avoid using functions like `eval()`, `exec()`, or `unserialize()` with user-provided input.
-- If you have to use them, check the input very carefully and use special safety tools.
+    - If absolutely necessary, perform strict input validation and use secure sandboxing techniques.
-1. **Save Things Safely**
-- Don't open saved things from people you don't trust.
+2.  **Handle Serialization Securely**
+    - Never deserialize data from untrusted sources.
-- If you have to, use safe ways to save things (like JSON) and make sure the data is what you expect.
+    - If deserialization is required, use secure formats (like JSON) and validate the data structure rigorously.
-- Use helpers that check if the data is safe.
-1. **Use Safe Templates**
-- Use templates that automatically make sure what people type is safe.
-- Don't let people get to important parts of the computer through the template.
-1. **Check What People Type**
-- Always think that what people type is bad.
-- Check if it's the right kind of thing (like a number or a word) and get rid of anything that looks dangerous.
-- Make sure it's safe to use in the program.
-1. **Give the Program Only What It Needs**
-- Only let the program do the things it needs to do.
-- If someone puts bad code in, this will stop them from doing too much damage, like seeing files or using the computer.

-*Reference: OWASP Top 10 Security Risks*
+    - Utilize libraries designed for secure deserialization.
+3.  **Use Secure Templating Engines**
+    - Employ templating engines that provide automatic context-aware escaping.
+    - Ensure templates are configured securely and do not expose dangerous functions or variables to user input.
+4.  **Implement Strict Input Validation and Sanitization**
+    - Treat all user input as potentially malicious.
+    - Validate input against expected formats and data types.
+    - Sanitize or encode input appropriately for the context where it will be used (e.g., HTML, JavaScript, template).
+5.  **Apply Principle of Least Privilege**
+    - Run applications with minimal necessary permissions.
+    - Limit the capabilities of the user or process running the application to reduce the potential impact of a successful injection.